redwallsolutions/create-redwall-component-module/README.md

-## RCMS (Redwall Component Module Setup)
+## CRCM (Create Redwall Component Module)

-This command line tool prepares the basic enrivonment used to create Redwall Component Module in React.
+This command line tool generates the basic structure to create Redwall Component Module in React.

 ## How to use it?